 Daniel holds a Masters degree in Real Estate from Cornell University, a Masters in Business Administration from Brigham Young University and a Bachelors in Architectural Studies from the University of Utah.

 Senior Manager | Market Analysis

 Gonzalo’s professional specialties and experience crosses the realms of all three areas of the Green Triangle (Policy – Market – Economics).
-He has worked as a project manager in the realm of development and has also served in design roles of both site planning and architecture.
+He has worked as a project manager in the realm of land development and has also served in design roles of both site planning and architecture.
 Because of this, he is as competent with planning and design as he is with projecting, and controlling, costs and assessing markets.
 This diversity makes him invaluable in land development, because he is able to contribute in every step of the development process.

 Gonzalo’s professional responsibilities have included land acquisition, disposition, negotiating and managing contracts, to facilitate due diligence investigations and to provide guidance to general land entitlement activities.
 He has also been responsible for financial analysis and project projections.
-Gonzalo has the ability to give close and detailed scrutiny to the work and work product coming from lawyers, engineers, planners, designers.
-Environmental entities, and governmental bodies.
+Gonzalo has the ability to give close and detailed scrutiny to the work and work product coming from lawyers, engineers, planners, designers, environmental entities, and governmental bodies.

 We Work to Build Better Communities